giampaolo/psutil/docs/performance.rst

   oneshot:  1.537 secs
   speedup:  +1.80x

-This also shows which APIs share the same underlying internal routines.
+This also shows which APIs share the same internal kernel routines.

+.. _perf-api-speed:

 Measuring APIs speed
 --------------------

-There is a
-`scripts/internal/print_api_speed.py <https://github.com/giampaolo/psutil/blob/master/scripts/internal/print_api_speed.py>`_
+`print_api_speed.py <https://github.com/giampaolo/psutil/blob/master/scripts/internal/print_api_speed.py>`_
-which shows the relative cost of each API call.
+script shows the relative cost of each API call.
 This helps you understand which operations are more expensive.
 E.g. on Linux:

 .. code-block::